jaygit/daily-note/notes/samples/00-Journal/Social - obs blurbs.md

 - I built `obs`: a set of small, composable shell scripts to create and manage notes in an Obsidian vault from the terminal.
 It ships an XDG-friendly installer, persistent `scripts/.env`, fallbacks for minimal CI containers, and tests that run headless.
 Great for quick capture and automation. <repo-url>

 LinkedIn / Blog excerpt
-- Announcing `obs` — a CLI-first toolset for Obsidian-style vaults.
-Designed for reproducible note capture, scriptable workflows, and platform-agnostic installs.
-Includes: `create_note.sh`, `search.sh` with `rg`/`fzf` previews, `gitnotes.sh` for vault-scoped git, and a simple installer that persists `VERSION` and `VAULT_DIR` in `scripts/.env`.
+- Announcing `obs` — a CLI-first helper for Obsidian vaults focused on making note capture and vault workflows scriptable and discoverable from the shell.
+Key features to highlight:
+	- CLI ergonomics: `obs -o <operation>` for operations, `obs -v|--version` to show the installed version, `obs -e|--env` to print the runtime environment, and `obs --uninstall` to cleanly remove an install.
+	- Installer & manpage: XDG-aware installer that persists runtime settings to `scripts/.env`, and an included manpage (`man/obs.1`) so users can read `man obs` after installation.
+	- Portable design: small composable scripts, robust fallbacks for minimal environments, and deterministic test stubs for CI.

 Read the story: "Building obs" (notes/samples/00-Journal/Note - Building obs.md)

 Reddit / Hacker News (discussion starter)
 - I wrote `obs`, a shell-first toolkit for working with Obsidian vaults.
 It focuses on small scripts, testability (CI stubs), and an XDG-aware installer.
 Curious: how do you capture notes from the terminal?
 What workflows would you automate with a CLI note tool?